-Tory amendment to O Canada would quash bill to make anthem gender neutral, Senator warns
+Tory amendment would quash effort to make O Canada gender-neutral, senator warns

 But, when she looked into what would happen to the bill if it was amended, she was told it would have to go back to the House of Commons where it would need a sponsor.
 And the Conservatives in the House have already demonstrated that they are unwilling to give the unanimous consent required to allow the bill to change from one set of hands to another.

-So Ms. Lankin is warning senators who may see Mr. Plett’s amendment as a bow to tradition that accomplishes Bélanger’s gender-neutrality objective, that voting in favour will be end of the legislation.
+So Ms. Lankin is warning senators who may see Mr. Plett’s amendment as a bow to tradition that accomplishes Mr. Bélanger’s objective, that voting in favour will be the end of the legislation.

 And even if the amendment is defeated, said Ms. Lankin, Conservative senators have made it clear they will use the available tactics to prevent a final vote on the bill.

-“My position on this, and many other senators agree, is that it is not our job in the Senate to block votes on things,” said Ms. Lankin.
-“Our job, when a bill comes to us from the House of Commons, is to review it, to deliberate on the bill, and to decide – to decide yes or decide no, but take a vote.”
+“My position on this, and many other senators agree, is that it is not our job in the Senate to block votes on things,” Ms. Lankin said.
+“Our job, when a bill comes to us from the House of Commons, is to review it, to deliberate on the bill and to decide – to decide yes or decide no, but take a vote.”

-For his part, Mr. Plett said he was unaware that it would take unanimous consent of MPs to have the bill changes hands in the House of Commons.
+For his part, Mr. Plett said he was unaware that it would take unanimous consent of MPs to have the bill change hands in the House of Commons.

-“The amendment was to serve as a compromise, in order to appease those who feel that the current anthem is not gender inclusive,” he said in a statement.
+“The amendment was to serve as a compromise, in order to appease those who feel that the current anthem is not gender-inclusive,” he said in a statement.
 “Given the circumstances, I have every reason to believe that the House of Commons would allow for a change in sponsorship.
 For a senator to suggest that I would purposely take advantage of the death of a former colleague is disheartening.”

 But Catherine Bélanger, Mr. Bélanger’s widow, said it is clear that Mr. Plett has found a “really sneaky way” to kill the bill.

 Mr. Bélanger “championed this because he believed to include women.
-It was to be all inclusive,” said Ms Bélanger.
-“For him it was very important for him to recognize everybody in the country.”Report Typo/Error
+It was to be all inclusive,” said Ms. Bélanger.
+“For him, it was very important for him to recognize everybody in the country.”Report Typo/Error

 Follow @glorgalon Twitter: